-Among other services, physical therapist costs were 10 percent of total costs, and pharmacy costs were about 7 percent of costs.
+Among physician services, therapeutic exercises were 10 percent of costs.
+Four of the top 15 physician services were physical medicine services.
 Narcotic analgesics (pain relievers) ranked as the top category of drugs prescribed to injured workers; 39 percent of drug costs were for this class of drugs.
-Anti-convulsants (anti-seizure medications, 11 percent) and anti-inflammatories (7 percent) round out the top three classes.
-The use of generic drugs increased in 2011 to 81 percent of dispenses; however, the share of payments has leveled off to 40 percent.
+Anti-convulsants (anti-seizure medications, 12 percent) and anti-depressants (7.5 percent) round out the top three classes.
+The use of generic drugs increased in 2013 to 82 percent of dispenses and 45 percent of payments.

 Independent medical exams account for a significant portion of medical payments.
-IME services, grouped together to include basic exams, reports, and specialized IME services (panel exams and exams by specialists), totaled 2.7 percent of total medical payments.
+IME services, grouped together to include basic exams, reports, and specialized IME services (panel exams and exams by specialists), totaled 2.6 percent of total medical payments.